Using rongoā Māori services

 Paying rongoā Māori practitioners

-We pay or subsidise rongoā Māori practitioners for their services.
-We talk to you to decide the amount you need, depending on your injury.
+We also pay or subsidise rongoā Māori practitioners to work with for kiritaki with a covered maternal birth injury.
+We talk to you to decide the number of sessions you need, depending on your injury.

-Your provider will let us know how your rehabilitation is going and we'll work with you, so you get what you need.
+Your practitioner will let us know how your rehabilitation is going and we'll work with you, so you get what you need.

 We'll keep on working to improve Māori services

-We're changing our processes and developing guidance to help our people make the right decisions about requests for rongoā Māori.
+We've been changing our processes and we've developed guidance to help our people make the right decisions about requests for rongoā Māori.

-If you have questions about rongoā Māori, complete the form below.
+If you have questions about using rongoā Māori, complete the form below.